 The cause of the problem turned out to be very simple.
 The resistor used to heat the hot end simply could not provide enough heat to melt filament at the required rate.
 At low speeds, no problem.
 At higher speeds, insufficient power meant taht the hot end simply could not maintain the required temperature.
 Short distances were OK, because the hot end had time to heat up between extrudes.

 The solution was to replace the resistor in the hot end with a cartridge heater.
 The J-head kit I bought came supplied with both options, and for some reason I can’t remember, I originally went for the resistor (there’s a picture in this previous post).
 Ten minutes of disassembly, rewiring and reassembly is all it took to fit the new heater.
 The hot end now reaches operating temperature much more quickly, and stays there very accurately, even if I turn the feed rate up and use a cooling fan.
 Goodness knows why I didn’t try it before.

-At the Hull Digital Hardware Meetup tomorrow evening, we will be doing the second tutorial on Arduino programming and interfacing.
+At tonight’s Hull Digital Hardware Meetup, we will be doing the fourth tutorial on Arduino programming and interfacing.
 This one involves Things Beginning With The Letter ‘I’, so if you have narcissistic tendencies you may enjoy it.
 Or you may have completely misunderstood.

 The tutorial notes are available on the Arduino page